 The Criminal Investigations Division investigates felonies where both the suspect(s) and victim(s) are adults.
 It is staffed on first and second shift and Detectives are on call during third shift (overnight).
 There are a total of twenty people assigned to CID, nineteen sworn and one civilian.
 Investigations handled by this division range from murder, robbery, shootings, stabbings (other felony assaults, burglary, shoplifting, forgeries, and a multitude of other felony level crimes.

 The division is overseen by one Lieutenant and three Sergeants.
-Within CID there are five specialized Units.
+Within CID there are three specialized Units.
 One of the three Sergeants oversees the Evidence Identification Unit, Computer Forensics Unit, Fraud Unit, and Crime Analysis Unit.
-The remaining two sergeants rotate shifts and oversee first and second shift detectives (8 detectives) as well as the Burglary Unit.
+The remaining two sergeants rotate shifts and oversee 10 first and second shift detectives.

 Evidence / Identification Unit (2 Detectives)